-GNOME desktop has IBus integration by default, to set up Zhuyin/Bopomofo (注音) input method is quite easy.
-On Arch based Linux, there is an AUR package called ibus-chewing which is a Chinese Zhuyin/Bopomofo engine for IBus.
-The engine uses libchewing(酷音) under the hood, it's a popular input library in Taiwan.
+GNOME desktop has IBus integration by default.
+To set up the Zhuyin/Bopomofo (注音) input method is quite easy.
+On Arch-based Linux, there is an AUR package called ibus-chewing which is a Chinese Zhuyin/Bopomofo engine for IBus.
+The engine uses libchewing(酷音) under the hood.
+It's also a very popular input library in Taiwan, even on Windows systems.

-A lot of extensions stopped working after GNOME 41, this is due to the maintainer didn't mark their extensions as compatible with newer version.
+A lot of extensions stopped working after GNOME 41.
+This is because the maintainer didn't mark their extensions as compatible with the newer version.
 But that doesn't mean it won't work after the update.
-To force the extensions to run even it's outdated, we'll need to do some tweaking in gsettings.
+To force the extensions to run even if they're outdated, we'll need to do some tweaking to gsettings.

-By default, Show all applications is bond to Super+A in GNOME desktop.
+By default, Show all applications is bound to Super+A on the GNOME desktop.
 And cannot be changed to Super L or Super R since it conflicts with Overview.
-To force GNOME to open applications menu with Super, there is an extension called Show Applications Instead Of Workspaces.
+To force GNOME to open the applications menu with Super, there is an extension called Show Applications Instead Of Workspaces.

 For Ubuntu, CentOS, Fedora and other Linux distros using GNOME will probably face an issue that switching windows with Alt-Tab is really slow.
 That's because it has a 150 milliseconds delay by default.
 To remove the delay, there is an extension called remove-alt-tab-delay.
 It supports GNOME 40+ and legacy versions.

 On Linux distros (e.g. Ubuntu, Fedora, CentOS, Arch Linux) using GNOME as DE will encounter an issue where GNOME's key bindings conflict with IDEs'.
-So when pressing Ctrl-Shift-Alt-Down on your text editor it simply doesn't work.
-To fix this, we'll covering how to edit gsettings in both CLI and GUI.
+So, when pressing `Ctrl-Shift-Alt-Down` on your text editor it simply doesn't work.
+To fix this, we'll cover how to edit `gsettings` in both CLI and GUI.